tel2geo/t2g/README.md

 * [baseaddressenationale] - Contains the scripts for importing the database from [base.addresse.nationale] website (ODBL license).
 * [t2g-api] - Contains the api(s) for tel2geo.
-* [vocalR] - Voice recognition application for google chrome / Android webspeech API, with plenty of features included.
+* [VOCALR_STATIC] - Voice recognition Web application for google chrome / Android webspeech API, with plenty of features included.
 * [callingcode] - A data visualisation WebGL D3.js app for displaying callingcode on a globe.
 * [t2g-html] - Contains the tel2geo website, with t2g-api usage basic for landline phone geolocation.
 * [t2g-android] - Contains the tel2geo Blog Android APK application with source code.